joelparkerhenderson/objectives-and-key-results/README.md

 * Actionable by the team independently

-  * Your Objective has to be truly yours
+  * Your objective has to be truly yours

   * You can’t have any excuse of interdependence, such as "marketing didn’t market it."

+* Measurable by the team independently

+  * You have know if you've succeeded, or it you're making progress, and how much.

+  * You can't have any excuse of independence, such as "That other team didn't measure it."

 For example, some good objectives:

   * Launch an Awesome MVP.

   * Succeed in raising Series A investment.

   * Transform San Francisco’s shopping habits.

 For example, some good key results:

   * Sales numbers up 30%.

   * Raise a Series A investment of $1MM.

   * Double our userbase.